Spotted: A snowy owl at D.C.’s Union Station where she ate pigeons and rats

 The hedwig has been using the station as her “nightly hunting grounds,” according to Matt Felperin, a naturalist in Northern Virginia.

 She’s the same snowy owl that was spotted in late December in D.C. and has been seen in the last few weeks at other spots in the city, including near the National Mall and at Reagan National Airport, according to several birders and wildlife experts.
-She’s also reportedly has been seen on the roof of a house in the area and atop a church.
+She also reportedly has been seen on the roof of a house in the area and atop a church.

 Felperin said snowy owls like “big, open areas because they spend most of their time in the Arctic tundra where they scan for prey from a mound of snow.”
 They leave that area in the winter and head to farms or beach areas.
 At the beach, he said, they’re often seen on top of sand dunes, scanning for prey.